Every day dementia care - supporting my client with dementia

 After lunch, my customer has a nap for two hours and I have my break.
 I sit in my room, talk to my husband over Skype, and read until 4pm.
 I then gently wake my customer, tell her the time, and prepare afternoon tea.
 She loves tea and cake, so her face lights up when I bring in the tea tray!
 I know that this is her favourite time of the day.

 At 9pm my customer likes to watch ‘Who Wants to Be a Millionaire?’ on the challenge channel, and does well answering the questions.
 We sit together and watch television, and I explain the things that she doesn’t understand.
 Throughout the day I dust and clean the house, and a neighbour takes me shopping every Tuesday.
 I never leave my customer alone for too long.
 It is apparent to me that she is an intelligent lady who needs company and conversation in order to remain living happily and independently in her own home.

 I have been here for thirteen days now, and haven’t felt lonely.
 More importantly, my lady hasn’t felt lonely.
 We go to bed around 11:30pm; both of us shattered, but both of us happy.
 My customer is safe and well taken care of by me.
 I am a very proud employee of Helping Hands.

-If you require Dementia help and support, you maybe interested in downloading our FREE Dementia living in the past guide.
-Order a free hard copy now.
+If you require Dementia help and support, you may be interested in downloading our free dementia home care guide.